 🚨 Scam Guide · 2026

-5 Tourist Scams in Pai
+1 Tourist Scam in Pai

 Real stories from Reddit travelers.
 Know what to watch for before you arrive.

-📖 5 min read
+📖 2 min read

 Key Takeaways

-• Use app-based ride services (Grab, Gojek) instead of street taxis — always confirm the fare before departure
+• Use official taxi ranks or local ride apps where available — always confirm the fare before departure.

-• Never accept unsolicited offers from strangers near tourist sites in Pai
+• Never accept unsolicited offers from strangers near tourist sites in Pai.

 ⚡ Quick Safety Tips

-• Keep phones and valuables in secure pockets when in crowded areas
+• Keep phones and valuables in secure pockets when in crowded areas.

-• Use only licensed taxis or app-based ride services
+• Use only licensed taxis or app-based ride services.

-• Book tours and tickets through verified operators with online reviews
+• Book tours and tickets through verified operators with online reviews.

-• Keep a copy of your passport separate from the original
+• Keep a copy of your passport separate from the original.

 Scam #1